EthanTrout/Workout-Tracker/README.md

 - The user can filter these from this page from the body parts heading in the nav bar

+- The user can also search for exercises

 [First-time User Goals 2.](#first-time-user-goals)

 ![Exercise  Page](/readme-images/read-me/features/Screenshot%202024-12-11%20184840.png)